geshan/geshan.github.com/posts/2020-04-12-static-vs-dynamic-websites-jam-stack.md

 ### Cost for running a dynamic website

 A dynamic website will cost more money upfront to be built.
 It will also entail a larger recurring running cost for the database, web space, web server and other things you choose to include for your dynamic website.
-Recurring costs for running a dynamic website can range from 5 to thousands of dollars a month depending on the traffic and resources used to run the website.
+Recurring cost considerations for running a dynamic website vary.
+Costs can range from 5 to thousands of dollars a month depending on the traffic and resources used to run the website.
 For example, a small Dynamic website can be hosted on a digital ocean droplet for $5 a month.

 ## Static website